For pre-treatment and exit kernels

 Next in the run file will come the list of thicknesses that were measured.
 You must enter the number of thicknesses that are to follow.
 Follow that with an entry for each thickness that specifies the total water equivalent thickness in cm, the file name for each field size and the monitor unit used for that file.

-The thicknesses reported must be the total water equivalent of the total mass that is in the radiation beam, in cm.
+total mass that is in the radiation beam, in cm.
 This means everything in the beam: tank bottom, supporting couch.
-Otherwise you will be introducing a systematic error.
+Otherwise you will be introducing a

 The thickness must be the total water equivalent thickness that is in the beam.
 To measure the water equivalent thickness of non-water material, measure the transmission of the material, and then determine the amount of water that has the same transmission